Background and History of NAT

 Advantages:

-• Easy Configuration: NAT functionality is provided as a basic feature in most routers and firewall devices, making setup straightforward.
+- Easy Configuration and Setup: NAT functionality is provided as a basic feature in most router and firewall devices (Cisco, Juniper, pfSense, iptables, etc.), making setup straightforward, and home routers have PAT enabled by default for use without separate configuration.

-• Cost Efficiency: Large-scale networks can be operated with a small number of public IPs, reducing IP address purchase and management costs.
+- Maximized Cost Efficiency: Large-scale networks can be operated with a small number of public IPs, reducing IP address purchase and management costs (some ISPs charge monthly fees for each additional public IP), and small to medium businesses can operate entire networks with a single public IP.

-• Flexible Network Design: Changes to the internal network structure don’t affect external connections, increasing network design flexibility.
+- Flexible Network Design: Changes to internal network structure (subnet division, VLAN addition, IP reallocation, etc.) do not affect external connections, increasing network design flexibility and allowing transparent internal refactoring externally.

 Disadvantages:

-• Server Operation Complexity: Additional configurations such as port forwarding or DMZ setup are required to provide services from internal networks.
+- Increased Server Operation Complexity: Additional configurations such as port forwarding or DMZ setup are required to provide services from internal networks, and configuration errors can cause service failures or security vulnerabilities, making documentation and change management important.

-• Difficulty Implementing Advanced Features: Some advanced network features like IP-based P2P applications, multicast, and IPsec VPN can be difficult to implement in NAT environments.
+- Difficulty Implementing Advanced Features: Some advanced network features like IP multicast (IPTV, video conferencing), IPsec VPN (especially transport mode), and Mobile IP are difficult or impossible to implement in NAT environments, requiring workaround technologies like NAT-T or tunneling.

 Application Compatibility Aspect